 End grain butcher blocks are slightly different.
 They still use the same high-quality 40mm staves, but they are arranged vertically to expose the end grain of the stave.
 Arranging the staves in this fashion makes an incredibly durable surface that can put up with punishment from sharp knives, mallets, and all other kitchen utensils.

-All types of end grain butcher blocks are available in both a large, rectangular form which measures 1M x 620 x 100mm, or a circular butcher block with a 620mm diameter and 100mm thickness.
+These end grain butcher blocks are available in both a large, rectangular form which measures 1M x 620 x 100mm, or a circular butcher block with a 620mm diameter and 100mm thickness.

 USAGE & CLEANING